-In order to get started with nOps, the first step is to set up an AWS account for nOps via the Wizard/Automatic Setup or this Manual Setup.
+In order to get started with nOps, the first step is to set up an AWS account for nOps via the Automatic Setup, Manual Setup, IaaC Multi Account Setup (CloudFormation), or IaaC Multi Account Setup (Terraform).
 We made the setup process as easy as possible for you while complying with AWS security best practices.

-This Manual Setup is used in complex environments by experienced AWS administrators who need granular control and insight into the read-only access that nOps requires.
+This Manual Setup is used in complex environments by experienced AWS administrators who need granular control and insight into the access that nOps require.

 You must have Admin role permissions in AWS before you can set up an AWS nOps account with Manual Setup.

 Pro Tip: The Manual Setup is used in complex environments by experienced AWS administrators.
 Most customers opt to use the Automatic Setup procedure.